 D. Central Reporting of Sexual Harassment

-1. The University’s decentralized system of resources is designed to encourage the reporting and resolution of complaints of sexual harassment.
-However, in order to enable the Administration to identify patterns of sexual harassment in a particular location and the increased frequency of such incidents in a given area of the University, the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs shall, on a semi-annual basis, convene a meeting of representatives from the offices and centers listed in paragraph (A) of this section to review and report on sexual harassment across the University based upon the reports or complaints of sexual harassment that they have handled formally or informally within their area.
-Such information can then be transmitted to the appropriate deans or administrative supervisors as appropriate.
-Any reports will protect the privacy of the complainants and responsible parties involved in each reported case of sexual harassment.
+The University’s decentralized system of resources is designed to encourage the reporting and resolution of complaints of sexual harassment.
+However, in order to enable the administration to identify any patterns or trends of sexual harassment, the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs shall, on a semi-annual basis, convene a meeting of representatives from the offices and Centers listed in Section A to review and report on sexual harassment across the University based upon the reports or complaints of sexual harassment that they have handled formally or informally within their areas.
+Confidentiality regarding the identity of the parties involved in each complaint will be maintained to the extent possible.

 E. Education and Prevention